Rajpratik71/eucalyptus-wiki/Home.md

 **Architecture.** You can see the design documents for Eucalyptus in our [architecture repository](http://github.com/eucalyptus/architecture/wiki).

-**AWS Comptibility.** Eucalyptus aims for 100% AWS compatibility with all services we offer.
-See our progress towards this goal on our [[AWS Compatibility]] page.
+**AWS Tools.** Eucalyptus is AWS Compatible.
+See the AWS tools we recommend, and how to configure them for use with Eucalyptus, on our [[AWS Tools]] page.

 **Blogs.** Read our blogs at [Eucalyptus.com](http://www.eucalyptus.com/blog).
 Most blog postings are technical; some are business-oriented.